amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 **arr.length - 1 (get the last index of Array)**

-Yes, exactly!
 When you see `sortedArr.length - 1`, it represents the last index of the `sortedArr`.
 This is because array indices in JavaScript are zero-based, so the last element of the array will have an index of `array.length - 1`.

 For example, consider an array `sortedArr` with five elements: